Loading...

 A living workspace for PRDs, screenshots, and test evidence as the agent personas fan out and turn product context into coverage.

 Drop in the artifacts you already have — a PRD, a Figma export, a Loom — and Yalitest treats them as evidence.
 The agents argue, dedupe, and produce a coverage plan you can hand to anyone.
+Teams comparing automated web application testing tools use it upstream of the runner, where most coverage gaps begin.

 Eight persona agents run in parallel.
 UI analyzer maps the screens.
 Test data generator invents realistic fixtures.